A Review of 2015: Our Year of Travel in Photographs

 Our next stop was the disputed territory of Kosovo.
 A veritable melting pot of cultures, the highlight for us was Prizren, Kosovo’s picturesque second city.

-Read More: How to Spend a Day in Pristina, Kosovo
+Read More: What to do in Pristina, Kosovo

 See more: Our Photographs of Kosovo